-Charlotte Surkin successfully completed vocology internships at the Grabscheid Voice Center with Dr. Peak Woo and Dr. Linda Carroll in 2006 at Mt.
-Sinai Hospital and the Vox Humana Laboratory with Dr. Anat Keidar at St. Luke’s Roosevelt Hospital in 2002, both in New York.
-Ms. Surkin observed Dr. Carroll, Speech Pathologist, treat patients with various speech pathologies from loss of voice through teaching, post surgical therapy, and general misuse.
+Charlotte Surkin successfully completed vocology internships at the Grabscheid Voice Center with Dr. Peak Woo and Dr. Linda Carroll in 2006 at Mr. Sinai Hospital.
+Ms. Surkin observed Dr. Carroll, Speech Pathologist, treat patients with various speech pathologies from loss of voice through teaching, post surgical therapy, traumatic injuries and general misuse.
 She also observed and used spectrographs for patient analysis.
-For Dr. Peak Woo, Otolaryngologist, she observed him treating patients with various pathologies including treatment of Spasmodic Dysphonia as well as Vocal Fold Implant Surgery.
-For Dr. Keidar, Speech Pathologist, she observed her treat patients with various vocal pathologies, and she also, accompanied students on the piano.
+For Dr. Peak Woo, Otolaryngologist, she observed him treating patients with various pathologies including the treatment of Spasmodic Dysphonia, as well as Vocal Fold Implant Surgery.
+In 2002, Ms. Surkin did a vocology internship with Dr. Anat Keidar at St. Luke’s Roosevelt Hospital where she observed Dr. Keidar treat patients with various vocal pathologies as well as accompanying Dr. Keidar’s patients on the piano.